NSO icon 1.jpg NSO icon 2.pngNSO icon 3.jpgNSO icon 4.jpg

 Outpatient Clinics

-• Services will be re-organised into two sectors, North and South.
+• Services will be re-organised into two geographies, North and South.
 This merges some services and creates larger clinical teams which will be more resilient and offer a more equitable level of service.

 Inpatient Care